 Weight loss - unintentional

-Unintentional weight loss is a decrease in body weight that is not voluntary.
-In other words, you did not try to loss the weight by dieting or exercising.
+Unexplained weight loss is a decrease in body weight, when you did not try to lose the weight on your own.

 Loss of weight; Losing weight without trying

 A loss of appetite may be due to:

 - Cancer, even when other symptoms are not present